-When new starching machines began burning women working in the collar laundry in Troy, N.Y., young Kate Mullaney knew she had to take action – even at the risk of losing her job, which supported her widowed mother and siblings.
+When new starching machines began burning women working in the collar laundry in Troy, N.Y., young Kate Mullany knew she had to take action – even at the risk of losing her job, which supported her widowed mother and siblings.
 Already, women worked up to 14 hours a day in the laundry, washing with soap and bleaching with chloride of soda and sulfuric acid to whiten the detachable collars.
 They boiled, rubbed and rinsed; starched, dried and ironed.
 Their hands were immersed in boiling hot water, bleaches and soap.
 Irons burned many of the workers.

-In 1864, Mullaney mustered with Esther Keegan to form the first women’s union in the country, the Collar Laundry Union.
+In 1864, Mullany mustered with Esther Keegan to form the first women’s union in the country, the Collar Laundry Union.
 Three hundred women from 14 laundries went on strike that winter, walking in the cold for five and a half days in demand for a 25 percent wage increase and precautions against the scalding starching machines.
 This strike, and several more following, won wage gains for the women.

 The Collar Laundry Union also stepped quickly into solidarity and social justice, a hallmark of labor unions, by donating to the molders during their Great Lock-Out, and later to the bricklayers.
-Mullaney was appointed assistant secretary of the National Labor Congress, marking the first time a woman had held that role.
+Mullany was appointed assistant secretary of the National Labor Congress, marking the first time a woman had held that role.

 The Collar Laundry Union did not weather the test of time as well as the home.
 Working with the collar manufacturers, the laundry owners refused to negotiate further wage increases and the manufacturers would not send more collars and cuffs to laundries employing unionized workers.
-Mullaney helped start their own business, the Union Line Collar and Manufactory, but the manufacturers switched to paper collars.
+Mullany helped start their own business, the Union Line Collar and Manufactory, but the manufacturers switched to paper collars.